input-output-hk/marlowe-doc/docs/development/runtime-protocol-api-reference.md

 There is a data structure in the Haskell source files that describes the different states of the protocol.
 There is a message type that shows what all the available messages are for that protocol.
 Each message indicates the initial state of the message.
-For example, `MsgRunMarloweSync` starts in the state `StInit`, then transitions into the `MarloweSync.StInit` state.
+For example, `RunMarloweSync` starts in the state `StInit`, then transitions into the `MarloweSync.StInit` state.

 ## 1. MarloweSync sub-protocol